rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 ...
 {{< /highlight >}}

-We added a rule to check the length of our lines of code.
-When the length is over 70 characters, we will get an error.
+The rule checks the length of the lines of code.
+When the length is more than 70 characters, you will get an error.

 *From root folder:*